tashi-ono/hops_react_app/project-worksheet.md

 ## Project Description

 My project will be a react app for hop varieties, using a mobile-first approach.
-The user will get a full list of hops to scroll through, but will be able to search through the hops by name and filter by country of origin and alpha acid level.
+The app will pull in an API and the user will get a full list of hops to scroll through.
+The user will also be able to search through the hops by name.

 ## API

-Here is a [link](http://api.brewerydb.com/v2/hops/?key=24151686766657a8e26383e3c63f9faa) to my API from [BreweryDB](https://www.brewerydb.com/developers), and a code snippet:
+Here is a code snippet from my API at [BreweryDB](https://www.brewerydb.com/developers):

 ```